-Some serious infections may cause hospitalization or death.
-You have a higher risk for infection when you’re taking Enbrel if you:
+Some serious infections may cause hospitalization or even death.
+You have a higher risk of an infection when you’re taking Enbrel if you:

 - have other medical conditions

-- take other immunosuppressants, such as methotrexate or glucocorticoids
+- take other immunosuppressant drugs, such as methotrexate or glucocorticoids

 Cancer.
 Enbrel can increase your risk for blood cancers, such as lymphoma and leukemia, and for skin cancer.
 Some children who take Enbrel also have an increased risk for certain cancers, including lymphoma.
 Some people have died from cancers that occurred while taking Enbrel.